Wilson-Barbosa/data-structures-java/README.md

 ![alt text](images/big-o-graph.png)

+Once we analyse the image we can crearly see how different time complexities behave once the collection's size increases.

+* O(1) operations are the fastest, because they don't depend on the collection's size.
+* While not as good as constant time, O(logN) operations are performant.
+* Linear or O(n) is ok, the time increases proportionally with size.
+* O(n²) is horrible, yet there is another one, O(n!) which is even worse than that.

+Idealy speaking we would like to make all operations constant time O(1) and although this is not possible we can choose the right data-structure for the right task.
+Part of the effort when creating algorithms is to consider what operations would be done and from there decide what operations (based on their time complexity) we should implement.

 ## Sorting
 Sorting is the process of organizing and ordering a collection of data based on a condition, like a key value (1, 2, 3...) or alphabetical order (a, b, c...), for example.
 The topic of sorting is extremely important because they can severely impact perfomance and lots of sorting strategies exist.
 Initially, for begginers it's nice to study the simpler ones.